divyanshu512-gif/Hotel-Booking/README.md

 ## Business Problem

-  In recent years, City Hotel and Resort Hotel have seen high
+  In recent years, City Hotel and Resort Hotel have seen high cancellation rates.